gijit/gi/README.md

 to beginning of line); ctrl-e (move to end of line);
 ctrl-k (cut); and ctrl-y (paste) at the REPL.

-A quick demo of the history functionality:
+A quick demo of the `:h` history functionality, which is also new (and distinct from the up-arrow/liner functionality).

-History is stored in ~/.gijit.hist, and is preserved across `gi` restarts.
+Line history is stored in ~/.gijit.hist, and is preserved across `gi` restarts.
 It can be edited by removing sets of lines using the `:rm a-b` command.
 The `:n` command, where `n` is a number, replays history line `n`.